abokareem/transferbase/README.md

 # Transferbase

-Transferbse is a web based application for transferring money between user accounts easily and by using different currencies.
+Transferbase is a web based application for transferring money between user accounts easily and by using different currencies.

 ## System Dependencies